gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the documentation on [variant-aware substitution](userguide/file:///home/cchampeau/DEV/PROJECTS/GITHUB/gradle/subprojects/docs/build/working/usermanual/render-multi/resolution_rules.html#sec:variant_aware_substitutions) for details.

-## Credentials API
+## Credentials Provider API

-In the previous release we added two samples that demonstrated two common use cases where credentials are used in Gradle builds.
+In the previous release we added two samples that demonstrated two common use cases where credentials are used in Gradle builds - artifact repositories requiring authentication and arbitrary external tools invoked by the Gradle build and requiring credentials.
-Both of them aimed at guiding the users to our recommended practice of externalizing credentials from the build scripts and supplying them from `gradle.properties`.
+Both samples aimed at guiding the users to our recommended practice of externalizing credentials from the build scripts and supplying them using `gradle.properties`.

-In this release we are rolling out a new provider API for credentials that will make working with credentials easier by eliminating some of the previously demonstrated boilerplate code.
+In this release we are rolling out a new provider API for credentials that will make working with credentials easier by establishing a convention to supply credentials using `gradle.properties` and eliminating the previously demonstrated boilerplate code for validating credential presence.
-The new API also provides validation and fail-fast behavior: when Gradle determines that credentials will be needed at some point in the current execution, it will check for credentials presence and fail the build with a pointer to what is missing before running any tasks.
-For example, if credentials are needed for publishing, and the current build would execute the publishing task at some point, Gradle will first verify that the credentials are present or otherwise won't start the build.
-Alternatively, if credentials are needed for publishing, but the current build only wants to execute build and test tasks, publishing credentials will not be checked and the build can run just fine without them.

-We have updated both of the previously released samples to use the new credentials provider API:
+For more details on the new API see the [user manual](userguide/declaring_repositories.html#sec:handling_credentials) as well as updated downloadable samples that now make use of the new credentials provider API:

 - [authenticating with a Maven repository for publishing](samples/sample_publishing_credentials.html)
 - [supplying credentials to an external tool](samples/sample_publishing_credentials.html)